liveontologies/elk-reasoner/elk-distribution/src/main/resources/standalone/README.txt

     java -jar ${elk-standalone.base}.jar

-To load the ontology from the file ontology.fss, compute its classification and store the result in classification.fss, run ELK as follows:
+To load the ontology from the file ontology.owl, compute its classification and store the result in taxonomy.owl, run ELK as follows:

-    java -jar ${elk-standalone.base}.jar -i ontology.fss -c -o classification.fss
+    java -jar ${elk-standalone.base}.jar -i ontology.owl -c -o taxonomy.owl

+Without the output parameter ELK will still compute the result but it will neither store nor display the result anywhere; this can be used for performance experiments.

 You may want to specify further Java parameters for increasing available memory for classifying larger ontologies, e.g. by setting

-    java -Xms256M -Xmx1G -jar ${elk-standalone.base}.jar
+    java -Xms256M -Xmx3G -jar ${elk-standalone.base}.jar

 or

     java -XX:+AggressiveHeap -jar ${elk-standalone.base}.jar

-Currently ELK can only read ontologies in OWL 2 Functional-Style Syntax.
+If ELK cannot parse your ontology, this is probably because it is in the RDF/XML syntax.
+ELK can only parse ontologies in OWL 2 Functional-Style Syntax.
 OWL ontologies in other formats can be converted into Functional-Style Syntax using Protege version 4.1 or higher.
 To convert a file, open it in Protege and save using the menu: File > Save as... > OWL Functional Syntax